Health Care Assistant

 Pay for health care assistants varies depending on experience, where they work, and how many hours a week they work.

-Health care assistants employed by a district health board
+Health care assistants employed by Te Whatu Ora (former DHBs)

 Support workers who provide care in people's homes

-- Support workers with up to eight years' experience or a Level 2 qualification earn between $21 and $22 an hour.
+- Support workers with up to eight years' experience or a Level 2 qualification usually earn between $23 and $26 an hour.

-- Those with over eight years' experience or a Level 3 or 4 qualification earn between $23 and $25 an hour.
+- Support workers with more than eight years' experience or a Level 3 or 4 qualification can earn between $26 and $28 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information